skoro/php-tkui/README.md

     <img src="logo.png" width="280" height="160">
 </p>

-## php-tk
+## php-gui

-`php-tk` allows you to build desktop ui applications with PHP only.
+`php-gui` allows you to build desktop ui applications with PHP only.
 It leverages [FFI](https://www.php.net/manual/en/book.ffi) extension and [Tcl/Tk](https://www.tcl.tk) for that, thus you don't need to compile or install any external extensions.

 ### Requirements